jgmalcolm/jgmalcolm.github.io/_posts/2016-01-24-systematic-reviews.md

 and this way you'll always stay within the free pricing tier.

 Familiarize yourself with the [PRISMA] guidelines.
 Journals now tend to expect that level of rigor and documentation.
-No study hits all points but you should aim for something like 60-70% of the items.
+Hit everything on the checklist.

 Create a document for your research notebook.
 Record every query, date performed, and result counts.
 Once you're happy with a query, export the